 Replace anxiety with confidence

 Results-based selling could just as easily be called “anxiety-based selling.”
 You have a goal, such as a quota, but you simply don’t know how you’re going to achieve it.
 You lack a solid plan.
-So of course you’re feeling anxious.
+So, of course, you’re feeling anxious.

 When prospects meet you, or even talk with you on the phone, they can instantly sense your anxiety.
 You come across as desperate for their money.
-So they trust you less, and are less likely to buy from you.
+So they trust you less and are less likely to buy from you.
 The anxiety of your results-based approach turns customers off.

 To turn this around, you need confidence.